AcademySoftwareFoundation/OpenTimelineIO/opentimelineio_contrib/application_plugins/hiero/README.md

 Make sure the plugins are available to Hiero on startup.
 One way to do this is by updating/setting Hiero's plugin environment variable.<br>
 Add `<OTIO_INSTALL_PATH>/opentimelineio_contrib/application_plugins/hiero` to the `HIERO_PLUGIN_PATH` environment variable.<br>
-Because Hiero is a bit strange you have to point the environment variable to the `"hiero"` folder where Hiero can find `"Python"`and do it's import magic.
-Not all the way in to the `"otioexporter"` or `"otioimporter"` folders as one might think.

 Alernatively you can copy the exporter files to `"~/.hiero/Python/Startup/otioexporter"` or `"~/.hiero/Python/Startup/otioimporter"` and they should appear in Hiero.

-It goes without saying, but make sure you also have OTIO available in `PYTHONPATH` before you launch.
+Make sure you have OTIO available in `PYTHONPATH` before you launch.

 Usage OTIO Import:
 ------------------